duncanleung/duncanleung.com/src/drafts/2020-05-15-serverless-securing-authenticate-lambda-api-endpoints.md

 ## Securing the endpoint with IAM authorization

+- Restrict access to endpoints by role based permission model
+- AKA for own services

 - You generally want to have different levels of access for different APIs in your system (obviously not everything should be public)
 - One way to address that is to use usage plans + API keys.
 They are designed for rate limiting, not auth and they allow the client to access the selected API at agreed upon request rates and quotas (like Google Maps API).
 Request rate and quote apply to all APIs and stages covered by the usage plan.
 - Another thing is to allow certain APIs to be accessed by your infrastructure only - by using IAM authorization